craftcms/docs/docs/commerce/3.x/addresses.md

 - Address Lines
 - Countries & States

-Even though you’re most likely to work with addresses [in the cart](#updating-cart-addresses) and in the control panel, an [Addresses Service](commerce3:craft\commerce\services\Addresses) provides methods for working directly with address data.
+Even though you’ll most likely work with addresses [via carts](#updating-cart-addresses) the control panel, an [Addresses Service](commerce3:craft\commerce\services\Addresses) provides methods for working directly with address data.
 We can use it here, for example, to get the store location address:

 ::: code
 ```twig